Joey2004-B/programs/README.md

  This is a command-line interface tool that creates and edits CSV files.
  You type in commands to use it.
 It displays the contents of the CSV file you're working on in a neat table.

- ## And maybe more.
-- example.py file (I had to make it for doing a QwikLab exercise on a course on using Git and GitHub.
-I might have to delete it some day).
-- *Council at Daybreak* Proclaimer (This is a Bash script.
+ ##  *Council at Daybreak* Proclaimer
  I recommend [am I spelling this word right?] using Linux for this.
-You'll need to install the `speach-dispatcher` package as well as having the *Council at Daybreak* card game.)
+You'll need to install the `speach-dispatcher` package as well as having the *Council at Daybreak* card game.
+But I'm looking into making this script work in Windows.

+ ## Unused KDE Style Lister
+ I made this script because I love to make KDE global themes.
+I would like to make global themes that use all the different styles I've got installed on my Kubuntu system.
+I got so many different Icon styles, cursors, window decorations, etc. that it was hard for me to keep track of which ones weren't used.
+So I made this nifty script.
+If you have a KDE-based Linux distribution (Kubuntu works best because it's the distribution I use.) distribution and are interested in making global themes that use all of the styles installed, try it out.